iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 import { ViewFlags } from '@bentley/imodeljs-common';
 import { ViewQueryParams } from '@bentley/imodeljs-common';
 import { ViewStateProps } from '@bentley/imodeljs-common';
+import { WebGLExtensionName } from '@bentley/webgl-compatibility';
+import { WebGLRenderCompatibilityInfo } from '@bentley/webgl-compatibility';
 import { XAndY } from '@bentley/geometry-core';
 import { XYAndZ } from '@bentley/geometry-core';
 import { XYZ } from '@bentley/geometry-core';